Bridge L-158

-Bridge L-158 is a disused railroad bridge over Muscoot Reservoir near Goldens Bridge, New York, United States.
-Built to carry New York Central Railroad traffic over Rondout Creek near Kingston, it was moved to its current location in 1904.
+Bridge L-158 is a disused railroad bridge over the Muscoot Reservoir near Goldens Bridge in Westchester County, New York, United States.
+Built in 1883 to carry New York Central Railroad traffic over Rondout Creek near Kingston in Ulster County further upstate, it was moved to its current location in 1904.

-In 1960, it was taken out of service and the tracks removed.
+In 1960, it was taken out of service after the line it had served in its new role had been closed, and the tracks removed.
 It is the only remaining double-intersection Whipple truss railroad bridge in New York.
 In 1978, it was listed on the National Register of Historic Places, the only bridge entirely within Westchester County to be listed in its own right.

 Location

-The bridge is located over an inlet in the reservoir approximately one half-mile (1 km) west of the Goldens Bridge station on the Metro-North Harlem Line and Interstate 684.
+The bridge is located at a narrows in the Muscoot Reservoir reservoir, which impounds the flow of the Croton River before releasing it downstream, approximately one half-mile (1 km) west of the Goldens Bridge station on the Metro-North Harlem Line and Interstate 684.
 It straddles the line between the town of Lewisboro on the east and Somers on the west.

 NY 138 crosses the reservoir 500 ft to the north.
-It is most clearly seen from here, although it can also be seen through the woods from commuter trains near the station.
+L-158 is most clearly seen from there.

-It is surrounded by woodlands, part of the reservoir's protected watershed lands, all owned, like the bridge, by the New York City Department of Environmental Protection.
-The former route of the tracks is visible on both approaches to the bridge.
+The bridge is surrounded by protected woodlands, part of the Croton Watershed established in the 1800s to serve the New York City water supply system, all owned today by the New York City Department of Environmental Protection.
+The former route of the tracks remains visible on both approaches to the bridge.